Klipper3d/klipper/docs/TMC_Drivers.md

 ## Common Questions

-### Can I use stealthchop mode on an extruder with pressure advance?
+### Can I use stealthChop mode on an extruder with pressure advance?

-Many people successfully use "stealthchop" mode with Klipper's pressure advance.
+Many people successfully use "stealthChop" mode with Klipper's pressure advance.
 Klipper implements
 [smooth pressure advance](Kinematics.md#pressure-advance) which does not introduce any instantaneous velocity changes.

-However, "stealthchop" mode may produce lower motor torque and/or produce higher motor heat.
+However, "stealthChop" mode may produce lower motor torque and/or produce higher motor heat.
 It may or may not be an adequate mode for your particular printer.